Wager Mutiny: Events leading up to the wreck and on Wager Island

-The Wrecking of the Wager
+The wrecking of Wager

-As Wager, now alone, continued beating to the west, the question being debated was when to turn north?
-Do it too early and the risk of running the ship aground was very high; which the crew already realized.
-But, they were severely depleted with scurvy – every day more victims were going down with the condition – and there was a shortage of seamen to handle the ship.
-The dilemma became contentious when Captain Cheap stated his intention to make for Socorro Island (now Guamblin Island).
-The gunner, John Bulkley, objected strongly to this proposal.
-He argued to make the secondary squadron rendezvous, the Island of Juan Fernandez, their primary destination, since it was not as close to the mainland as Socorro and was less likely to result in the wrecking the ship on a lee shore.
-Bulkley was recognized as probably the most capable seaman on the ship; as gunner, he had officer rank.
-Navigation was technically the responsibility of the master, Thomas Clark, but he, along with most of the officers on board, was held in thinly-disguised contempt by Cheap.
+As Wager, now alone, continued beating to the west, debate arose amongst the crew as to the appropriate time to turn north and hopefully rejoin the squadron.
+However, the ship was still afflicted by scurvy and dangerously close to running out of able-bodied men.
+The dilemma became contentious when Cheap stated his intention to make for Socorro Island.
+The gunner, John Bulkeley, objected strongly to this proposal, arguing that they should proceed to the secondary squadron rendezvous, the island of Juan Fernández, their primary destination; it was not as close to the mainland as Socorro and was less likely to result in the wrecking of the ship on a lee shore.
+Bulkeley was recognized as probably the most capable seaman on the ship and held an officer's rank.
+Navigation was technically the responsibility of the master, Thomas Clark, but he, along with most of the officers on board, was held in thinly disguised contempt by Cheap.

-Bulkley repeatedly tried to persuade Cheap to change his mind, arguing that the ship was in such poor condition that the crew's ability to carry the required sail-plan to beat off a lee-shore or come to anchor was compromised, making Cheap's decision to head for Socorro too hazardous, especially given that the whole area was poorly charted.
-In the event Bulkley was to prove exactly correct, but Cheap refused to change course.
-What Bulkley did not know was that Cheap was following his orders and it was impressed upon him that the siege guns in the hold of the Wager were required for attacking Valdivia.
-These orders were secret and the rumours that the Gunner perpetuated that Juan Fernández Islands should be their destination were not correct.
+Bulkeley repeatedly tried to persuade Cheap to change his mind, arguing that the ship was in such poor condition that the crew's ability to sail was compromised, making Cheap's decision to head for Socorro too hazardous, especially given that the whole area was poorly charted.
+In the event Bulkeley was to prove exactly correct, but Cheap refused to change course.
+What Bulkeley did not know was that Cheap was following his orders and it had been impressed upon him that the siege guns in the hold of Wager were required for attacking Valdivia; he was unwilling to abandon hope of reuniting with Anson.
+These orders were secret and Bulkeley's belief that Juan Fernández was their secondary rendezvous was incorrect.